-We've all heard the phrase "double jeopardy" on TV or in movies, but what does it mean, legally?
-In real criminal law cases, double jeopardy isn't a make-or-break moment in a game show.
-The rule saves more than a person's wager or place in gameshow history.
+We have all heard the phrase "double jeopardy" on TV or in movies, but what does it mean, legally?
+In criminal law cases, double jeopardy is not a make-or-break moment in a game show.

-The protection against double jeopardy keeps criminal defendants from facing prosecution more than once for the same offense (with a few exceptions).
+The protection against double jeopardy keeps defendants from facing criminal prosecution more than once for the same offense.
 Once jeopardy attaches and a criminal case begins, this protection can prevent lives from being consumed by legal proceedings.
 It can also save governments time and money.

 Below you will find more information on the double jeopardy rule and its application in criminal law.
-For more specific legal advice, always contact a criminal defense attorney.
+For specific legal advice, contact a criminal defense attorney.

 Double Jeopardy Basics

-The U.S. Constitution's Fifth Amendment contains the Double Jeopardy Clause.
-It states no person shall "be subject for the same offense to be twice put in jeopardy of life or limb."
+The Fifth Amendment to the United States Constitution contains the double jeopardy clause.
+It states that no person shall "be subject for the same offense to be twice put in jeopardy of life or limb."

 Most state constitutions similarly protect individuals from retrial for the same crime.
 For criminal defendants, this is a crucial constitutional right.
-It generally applies regardless of the severity of the alleged crime.
+It generally applies regardless of the severity of the alleged offense.

 What Are Examples of Double Jeopardy?